dailydotdev/docs/docs/how-does-daily-dev-work/community-picks-submission-guidelines.md

 # Community Picks Submission Guidelines

 ## What are Community Picks?
-Community Picks are articles that are scouted out and submitted by the community, that then appear in the daily.dev feed like any other article.
+Community Picks are articles that are scouted out and submitted by the community.
+These articles then appear in the daily.dev feed like any other article.

 Nearly any article, from nearly any website can be submitted as long as it is related to tech / development, and subequently enjoyed by the entire daily.dev community.